 \section{Introduction}

-The recent advancements in technology have transformed data collection and analysis, leading to increased availability of temporal-spatial data in various fields such as environmental science \citep[e.g.,][]{cressie2015statistics,wen2019novel}, epidemiology \citep[e.g.,][]{aswi2019bayesian,briz2020spatio}, urban planning \citep[e.g.,][]{liu2020high,tian2021assessing}, agriculture \citep[e.g.,][]{dong20174d,jayasiri2022spatio}, and others.
-With the surge in the availability of rich datasets that capture both temporal and spatial dimensions, there has been a corresponding rise in the development and application of temporal-spatial models.
-These models address the unique challenges and harness the opportunities presented by data that spans time and space.
-For a comprehensive overview of advancements in temporal-spatial modeling, readers are directed to \cite{wikle2019spatio}.
+The recent advancements in technology have transformed data collection and analysis, leading to increased availability of spatio-temporal data in various fields such as environmental science \citep[e.g.,][]{cressie2015statistics,wen2019novel}, epidemiology \citep[e.g.,][]{aswi2019bayesian,briz2020spatio}, urban planning \citep[e.g.,][]{liu2020high,tian2021assessing}, agriculture \citep[e.g.,][]{dong20174d,jayasiri2022spatio}, and others.
+With the surge in the availability of rich datasets that capture both temporal and spatial dimensions, there has been a corresponding rise in the development and application of spatio-temporal models.
+These models address the unique challenges and harness the opportunities presented by data that span time and space.
+For a comprehensive overview of advancements in spatio-temporal modeling, readers are directed to \cite{wikle2019spatio}.